TheOdinProject/curriculum/nodeJS/express/views.md

 </ul>
 ```

-If successful, Bob, Bill and Biff will be visible when rendering `index.ejs`.
+If successful, Rose, Cake and Biff will be visible when rendering `index.ejs`.

 <div class="lesson-note lesson-note--tip" markdown="1">